 ConnectOnionConnectOnion

-Pause at breakpoints, inspect state, modify variables, and explore "what if" scenarios.
-Just like debugging regular code, but for AI agents.
+Debug your AI agents like code.
+Pause at breakpoints, inspect state, modify variables, and explore 'what if' scenarios.

 Feature Status (v0.3.2 - Updated Oct 20, 2025)